 How to Become a Tattoo Artist: Career Guide

-No degree is required to become a tattoo artist, but formal training through an apprenticeship might be necessary to meet licensure requirements.
+No degree is required to become a tattoo artist, but formal training through an apprenticeship might be necessary to meet most states' licensure requirements.
 The following table outlines common requirements to become a tattoo artist, as reported by the Alliance of Professional Tattooists (APT):

 |Degree Level||High school diploma or proof of GED completion is usually required|